What Questions Should I Ask On My OHC Home Visit?

 Community and activities:

-What are your (son/daughter)’s educational supports? (for older children: you can explore preparation for work or adult life)
+What are your child’s educational supports?
+(For adult sons or daughters you can explore preparation for adult life, including transition planning, before age 22.)

 What does your family do for fun?